aosabook/500lines/data-store/chapter.md

 through it to learn how it works.
 Let's explore the structure of the entire project first.

-### Organisational units
+### Organisational Units

-Units are ordered here by distance from the end-user; that is, the first module is the one that a user of this program would likely need to know the most about, while the last is something they should have very little interaction with at all.
+Units are ordered here by distance from the end user; that is, the first module is the one that a user of this program would likely need to know the most about, while the last is something they should have very little interaction with.

 * ``tool.py`` defines
     a command-line tool